vivekyad4v/aws-golang-basic-serverless-api/README.md

 ```

-Note - You can check application logs in Cloudwatch.
+Note - You can get more details in Cloudwatch, Lambda, API Gateway console.

 #### 4. Destroy everything